If you are a new blogger or you want to start a blog you need to know the truth about blogging from the beginning.

 Twitter is great for promoting content and engaging with your audience.

-Twitter, like the other social media platforms, also offer services to promote your content.
+Twitter, like the other social media platforms, also offers services to promote your content.

 However, it doesn’t seem as pushy as Instagram, Facebook, and Pinterest.